mirkoalicastro/heuristics/README.md

 # heuristics
-A multi-threading java implementation of meta-heuristics algorithms
+A multi-threading java implementation of meta-heuristic algorithms (with JavaDoc)